This article has links to products and services we love, which we may make commission from.

 1. Loch Ness and The Highlands

-Tours from Edinburgh to Loch Ness are one of the most sought-after routes in Scotland.
+Tours from Edinburgh to Loch Ness are one of the most sought-after routes in Scotland and comes tried and tested by Gemma, the owner of Everything Edinburgh.

-Departing from Edinburgh, you are driven by a tour guide who has all of the local knowledge that you will need to get the most out of your day trip.
+Departing from Edinburgh, you are driven by a tour guide who has all the local knowledge you need to get the most out of your day trip.

-Leaving Edinburgh and the city behind, you wind your way up through the hills, slowly turning into mountains.
+Leaving Edinburgh and the city behind, there’s a morning refreshment stop in Callander, and then you wind your way up through the hills, slowly turning into mountains.

-As you wind your way through Glen Coe, you can truly understand why this Glen is one of the most famous in the world.
+As you reach Glen Coe, you can truly understand why this Glen is one of the most famous in the world.

 The ghosts of the Glen Coe massacre whirl about the mountaintops in the mists and clouds that can often be hiding them.

-Make the most of this photo stop by drinking in the sights around you.
+Make the most of this photo, and stop by drinking in the sights around you.

 On the way back to Edinburgh, you have a stop off in one of the jewels of the Highlands, Pitlochry.

-Surrounded by mountains and more lochs, you have the opportunity to wander around this picture-perfect Highland town.
+Surrounded by mountains and more lochs, you can wander around this picture-perfect Highland town.

 Alternatively, check out our guide on how to get to Loch Ness by car, train, and bus.